 The Company has a defined benefit plan that covers many of its employees, or the Benefit Plan.
 The benefits are based on years of service and the employee's five-year final average salary.
 Contributions are intended to provide for benefits attributable to service both to-date and expected-to-be provided in the future.
 The Company funds the Benefit Plan in accordance with the Employee Retirement Income Security Act of 1974 (ERISA) and the Pension Protection Act.
 The Company in April 2017, froze the Benefit Plan as it relates to future benefit accruals for participants.
 The Benefit Plan was closed to new participants in February 2007.
-The benefit accrual freeze resulted in a benefit plan adjustment, improving our other comprehensive loss position by \$1,139,000.
-We do not expect to contribute to the Benefit Plan during 2017.
+The benefit accrual freeze resulted in an adjustment to the Benefit Plan, improving our other comprehensive loss position by \$1,139,000.
+The Company contributed \$165,000 to the Benefit Plan during 2017.

 Benefit Plan assets consist of equity, debt and short-term money market investment funds.
 The Benefit Plan's current investment policy targets 65% equities, 25% debt and 10% money market funds.
-Equity and debt investment percentages are generally allowed to typically fluctuate plus or minus 20% to take advantage of market conditions.
+Equity and debt investment percentages are generally allowed to fluctuate plus or minus 20% to take advantage of market conditions.
 As an example, equities could fluctuate from 78% to 52% of plan assets.
-At June 30, 2017, the investment mix was approximately 56% equity, 41% debt, and 3% money market funds.
+At September 30, 2017, the investment mix was approximately 57% equity, 39% debt, and 4% money market funds.
 At December 31, 2016, the investment mix was approximately 60% equity, 29% debt and 11% money market funds.
 Equity investments consist of a combination of individual equity securities plus value funds, growth funds, large cap funds and international stock funds.
 Debt investments consist of U.S. Treasury securities and investment grade corporate debt.
-The weighted-average discount rates used in determining periodic pension cost were 3.9% and 4.3% in 2017 and 2016, respectively.
+The weighted average discount rates used in determining periodic pension cost were 3.9% and 4.3% in 2017 and 2016, respectively.
 The expected long-term rate of return on plan assets is 7.5% in 2017 and 2016.
 The long-term rate of return on Benefit Plan assets is based on the historical returns within the plan and expectations for future returns.